 The Planning Board shall study the practicability of a Preliminary Plat, taking into consideration the requirements of the community and the best use of the land being subdivided.
 To verify that all necessary information is discussed and reviewed in this process, the applicant shall complete a Resource Analysis in accordance with Section Q and provide a copy to the Planning Board upon completion.
-In its review, the Planning Board members may schedule a field visit to the site, and this site walk may be necessary before the assessment can be accepted as complete.
+In its review, the Planning Board members may schedule a field visit to the site before the analysis is accepted as complete.
 Particular attention shall be given to the arrangement, location and width of streets, their relation to the topography of the land, water supply, sewage disposal, drainage, lot sizes and arrangement, the future development of adjoining lands as yet unsubdivided, and the requirements of the Ulysses Comprehensive Plan, the Official Map, and Zoning Regulations.